 Employees aren’t looking for a best friend in their boss.
 But they do want to work for someone who makes them feel appreciated and treats them like individuals.
 The simple things — like taking the time to ask about weekend plans, remembering the names of an employee’s children, and celebrating birthdays and work anniversaries — go a long way.

 All employees need feedback on their performance and constructive advice they can use to improve.
 Recognition for a job well done is also essential when it comes to staff retention.
 Bosses who offer a sincere thank-you or small gift card show people on their team that they appreciate their hard work.

 7. A bad boss plays favorites

-Always favoring certain employees for promotions and assignments is a surefire way to make other employees feel unsatisfied in their positions.
+Always favoring certain employees for promotions and assignments is a surefire way to make other employees feel unsatisfied and resentful.
 After all, no one wants to feel like they have an unfair disadvantage at work.